3ele-Lightweb/wordpress_theme_fiverr_FO514ABFEB307/Life_In_Balance/readme.txt

 I.Theme

-Sydney, Copyright 2015
+Life_In_Balance, Copyright 2015
-Sydney is licensed under GNU General Public License V2 or later.
+Life_In_Balance is licensed under GNU General Public License V2 or later.
 You can find a copy of it in the license.txt file.

 II.
 Resources